Sciss/AudioFile/README.md

 AudioFile is a Scala library to read and write audio files.
 It is (C)opyright 2004&ndash;2020 by Hanns Holger Rutz.
 All rights reserved.
-AudioFile is released under the [GNU Lesser General Public License](https://git.iem.at/sciss/AudioFile/raw/main/LICENSE) v2.1+ and comes with absolutely no warranties.
+AudioFile is released under the [GNU Affero General Public License](https://git.iem.at/sciss/AudioFile/raw/main/LICENSE) v3+ and comes with absolutely no warranties.
 To contact the author, send an e-mail to `contact at sciss.de`.

 ## requirements / installation